alingse/ai-cli-log/README.md

 ## TODO

-*   **Output Format:** Currently, the tool records raw screen text, which might not be ideal for Markdown, especially with box-drawing characters from AI models like Gemini.
-Consider offering an option to save as plain text (`.txt`) or improving Markdown compatibility for such outputs.
 *   **Content Handling:**
     *   Prevent saving empty log files when the session output is blank.
     *   Address issues where insufficient content leads to large blank areas in the output.